Cross Genre Writing: A Potential Death Verdict?

 I cannot tell you that changing genre is good or bad for your writing.
 Only your followers can.
 If you are a good writer, your followers will take that chance on you, even if you go totally away from what they are used to.
 For me, it worked.
 Each author has to make their own choices; some become experts in one genre, whilst others become a Jack-Of-All-Trades, trying many.

-Authors can be beset with a problem of how to write away from the genre.
+Authors can be beset with the problem of how to write away from the genre.
 The worry that you cannot get into the story, that the story will fall flat, I know about that, as that is the story of how my book almost got lost in recycling, it was not going anywhere, and I almost threw it out.

 The idea of changing genre did not worry me, as I am one of the lucky writers who can write in any genre.
 The genre-changing was quite exhilarating as it leads to new avenues of thought and helps widen your views.
 For many authors changing styles is very hard.
 You get used to your comfort zones and what you know; this can also stifle your work, as you are not challenging yourself.